Last updated on July 19th, 2022 at 08:57 am

 Entry of INTERNATIONAL INVESTORS in JIO Platforms

 Reliance JIO has been striving to bridge the gap in digital India and it has been delivering its promise by reaching to masses.
-Entry of JIO has revolutionized the telecom sector with people suddenly having access to unlimited calls, 4G data, messaging and other services.
+The entry of JIO has revolutionized the telecom sector with people suddenly having access to unlimited calls, 4G data, messaging, and other services.
 JIO has built a strong customer base by offering their services for free for 3-6 months to all their users; this has converted most of the users into loyal customers of JIO.
-Also, JIO provides a variety of services under one name like movies, gaming, messenger, shopping etc. and recently it has launched JIO Fibre (high speed broadband connection).
+Also, JIO provides a variety of services under one name like movies, gaming, messenger, shopping, etc. and recently it has launched JIO Fibre (high-speed broadband connection).
 JIO uses the latest 4G LTE technology supported by Voice over LTE making it supportive of 5G and 6G technologies which holds the future of wireless communication.

 |Investors||Stake (in %)||Rs (in Crores)|

-The stake sale in JIO platforms has been used to trim debt of RIL and RIL has become net debt free much ahead of its scheduled year FY20-21.
-Apart from deleveraging its balance sheet, RIL might use surplus of these funds to explore new business opportunities, diversify existing businesses or might bid for 5G spectrum as the Indian Telcos gear up for the new technology!
+The stake sale in JIO platforms has been used to trim debt of RIL and RIL has become net debt-free much ahead of its scheduled year FY20-21.
+Apart from deleveraging its balance sheet, RIL might use a surplus of these funds to explore new business opportunities, diversify existing businesses, or might bid for the 5G spectrum as the Indian Telcos gear up for the new technology!

-Intel Capital, now an investor in Jio, invests globally in innovative companies with a focus on disruptive technology areas like cloud computing, artificial intelligence and 5G – opportunities where JIO is also innovating and investing for growth.
-On a lighter note, logo of JIO if read reverse comes as OIL which aided RIL business in 20th century.
-JIO may probably be the revolutionary trigger in 21st century for RIL!!
+Intel Capital, now an investor in Jio, invests globally in innovative companies with a focus on disruptive technology areas like cloud computing, artificial intelligence, and 5G – opportunities where JIO is also innovating and investing for growth.
+On a lighter note, the logo of JIO if read reverse comes as OIL which aided RIL business in the 20th century.
+JIO may probably be the revolutionary trigger in the 21st century for RIL!!

 Developments in Retail segment

-The most recent news coming up is RIL being in advanced negotiation stage to buy stake in the retail business of Future Group.
-As per the information available, RIL is considering to acquire the retail business comprising of FBB, Big Bazar, Food Hall and Central, Future Lifestyle Ltd and Future Supply Chain Solutions.
+The most recent news coming up is RIL being in the advanced negotiation stage to buy a stake in the retail business of Future Group.
+As per the information available, RIL is considering acquiring the retail business comprising of FBB, Big Bazar, Food Hall, and Central, Future Lifestyle Ltd, and Future Supply Chain Solutions.

 Launch of JIO Mart

-JIO Mart is an online grocery virtual store, incepted to capture the highly sought after e-commerce segment projected to grow upto $1.2 trillion by yr.
+JIO Mart is an online grocery virtual store, incepted to capture the highly sought-after e-commerce segment projected to grow up to $1.2 trillion by yr.
 2021.
-JIO Mart would operate in O2O (online to offline) business model wherein it will get connected to the local retailers and deliver the goods to consumers from their nearest retail shop in their vicinity.
-It eliminates the need of maintaining the warehouses as against the business model of other e- commerce giants like Amazon, Big basket and others.
+JIO Mart would operate in O2O (online to offline) business model wherein it will get connected to the local retailers and deliver the goods to consumers from the nearest retail shop in their vicinity.
+It eliminates the need of maintaining the warehouses as against the business model of other e-commerce giants like Amazon, Big Basket, and others.
 Hence it aims to transform the unorganized retailers into digitally organized players; therefore this new venture is termed as “Desh Ki Nayi Dukan”.

-With the pilot project launched in suburbs of Maharashtra, now it is expanding in other 200 cities as well.
-It is worth to note here that collaboration of JIO-Facebook would enable the JIO mart users to place their orders using WhatsApp and Facebook while the payments can be made through “WhatsApp Pay” feature(currently in pilot), and soon it would be made available to Indian users.
+With the pilot project launched in the suburbs of Maharashtra, now it is expanding in the other 200 cities as well.
+It is worth noting here that collaboration of JIO-Facebook would enable the JIO mart users to place their orders using WhatsApp and Facebook while the payments can be made through the “WhatsApp Pay” feature(currently in pilot), and soon it would be made available to Indian users.

-Similar to how JIO has bought a significant impact on the Telecom sector, JIO Mart has the capacity to turn the tables to its favour in the retail grocery!
+Similar to how JIO has bought a significant impact on the Telecom sector, JIO Mart has the capacity to turn the tables to its favor in the retail grocery!

-RIL has always believed in driving shareholder value by continuously improving its business portfolio, building sustainable business to transform the society and drives value by delivering operational efficiency and productivity.
-The future of RIL looks promising with deleveraged balance sheet, marquee investors in JIO platforms, JIO Mart and probable expansion in retail and all being consumer focused business might play a significant role in its growth story and fill the pockets of investors as well.
+RIL has always believed in driving shareholder value by continuously improving its business portfolio, building a sustainable business to transform society, and drives value by delivering operational efficiency and productivity.
+The future of RIL looks promising with a deleveraged balance sheet, marquee investors in JIO platforms, JIO Mart, and probable expansion in retail, and all being consumer-focused business might play a significant role in its growth story and fill the pockets of investors as well.